Corrin Brooks-Meade

-Corrin Alex Brooks-Meade (born 19 March 1988) is a Montserrat international footballer who plays as a goalkeeper.

-Brooks-Meade has also played in his native England for Fulham, where he began his career, as well as having loan spells at Lewes, Darlington and AFC Wimbledon.
+Corrin Alex Brooks-Meade (19 March 1988 – 5 April 2025) was a footballer who played as a goalkeeper.
+He played in his native England for Fulham, where he began his career, as well as having loan spells at Lewes, Darlington and AFC Wimbledon.
+Born in England, he made 23 appearances for the Montserrat national team.

-Career
+Club career

 Fulham

 Born in the Borough of Enfield, London, Brooks-Meade began his career with local club Fulham in 2006.
 He became a regular member of the club's reserve side, playing for the second string as early as August 2006.
 Brooks-Meade stayed at Fulham until 2008, but failed to make a first-team appearance.
 After numerous loan spells at lower-league clubs, the goalkeeper was released on 28 May 2008, along with nine other players including Carlos Bocanegra, Jari Litmanen and Tony Warner.
 After his release, Brooks-Meade spent a month with League One club Bournemouth, but fellow League One club Yeovil Town also made an offer promising the role of back-up goalkeeper after an initial one-week trial.
 However, the deal eventually collapsed and Brooks-Meade was left still without a club.
 He later expressed regret at not signing for Bournemouth, saying "I was a bit disappointed that I didn't stay at Bournemouth because it was likely that I would have signed a contract with them."
 Brooks-Meade later received an offer from Cypriot club Alki Larnaca, which he accepted.